mysociety/fixmystreet/install/manual-install.md

 ### Deployment

 For production use of FixMyStreet, we suggest you use Apache or nginx, and FastCGI.
-It should also be possible to run it using Plack/PSGI.
+It should also be possible to run it using Plack/PSGI, if that is preferable.

+#### Apache

-There is an example nginx configuration in `conf/nginx.conf.example`, and an example Apache vhost configuration file in `conf/apache-vhost.conf.example` and `conf/httpd.conf-example`, which contain a sample configuration and the required redirect rules.
-If you are using Apache and the sample configuration you will need the following modules enabled:
+There is an example Apache vhost configuration file in `conf/apache-vhost.conf.example` and `conf/httpd.conf-example`, which contain a sample configuration and the required redirect rules.

+The sample configuration will need the following modules enabled:

 * mod_rewrite
 * mod_proxy